Learning Visual Representations via Language-Guided Sampling: Experiments

 \subsection{Analysis}

-In this section, we analyze language-guided contrastive learning by evaluating the impact of pre-training data, the choice of embedding space, and the pre-text task.
-Through understanding the impact of those choices, we can better understand what the model is learning.
+We now analyze language-guided contrastive learning by evaluating the impact of pre-training data, the choice of embedding space, and the pretext task.
+By understanding the impact of those choices, we can better understand what the model is learning.

-\lsparagraph{Approach generality:} We extend language guidance to other training approaches by adapting SimSiam and SLIP.
-We observe this uniformly improves performance for all methods, as shown in~\cref{tab:approach_generality}.
+\lsparagraph{Approach generality:} We extend language guidance to other contrastive approaches: SimSiam and SLIP.
+We observe that language guidance uniformly improves performance for all methods, as shown in~\cref{tab:approach_generality}.
 Furthermore, the difference between SimCLR and SLIP shrinks when adding language guidance.
-This might indicate the language-guidance provides the model with the semantics gleaned from the image-text contrastive loss, resulting in diminished gains from the additional loss.
+This suggests that language guidance provides the model with similar semantics to the ones learned from an image-text contrastive loss, resulting in diminished gains from the additional image-text loss.

 \lsparagraph{Impact of training dataset:} We train our model on four datasets: CC3M~\cite{cc3m}, CC12M~\cite{cc12m}, RedCaps-2020, and RedCaps~\cite{desai2021redcaps}.
 In \cref{tab:dataset_impact}, we observe that larger datasets result in stronger performance, indicating that our approach could scale well with even larger datasets.
 Furthermore, we observe that RedCaps results in better performance than Conceptual Captions.
-This may be attributed to the higher quality of captions in RedCaps -- while the alt-text captions CC3M and CC12M can be short and contain image metadata, RedCaps captions are diverse, longer, and more descriptive.
+This may be attributed to the higher quality of captions in RedCaps; while the alt-text captions CC3M and CC12M can be short and contain image metadata, RedCaps captions are diverse, longer, and more descriptive.
 This allows our model to sample more interesting visual pairs that capture more visual diversity.
-Results in Appendix (\cref{tab:app_fewshot} and \cref{tab:app_linear_probe}) further support this.
+We provide qualitative results in~\Cref{app:qualitative} to support this.